tudelft3d/website/jobs/postdoc2017/index.md

 ## Job requirements
 <!-- 600 char -->

 We are looking for a researcher with a PhD in a field related to 3D Geoinformation and/or BIM (geomatics, BIM, geography, computer science, GIS, urbanism, or a comparable subject).
 The candidate is willing to, and has affinity with, working in multi‐disciplinary teams in an international oriented environment.
 Applicants must be strongly motivated for post-doctoral studies and show the ability to publish their work in scientific journals.
+The candidate should have an affinity for programming.
+The ability to develop prototypes and software is an advantage.
 In addition, she/he should possess the ability to work independently and perform critical analysis, and also possesses good cooperation and communication abilities in English.

 ## What we offer